 The Housing Health and Safety Rating System (HHSRS) was introduced by the Housing Act 2004 and has been in force since April 2006.
+It is the main system for assessing and enforcing housing standards in England and Wales.
 It replaced a pass or fail Housing Fitness Standard which had been in place since April 1990 and which had been identified as having some significant failings.
 For example, it was felt not to distinguish between defective dwellings and genuine health and safety hazards.

 The HHSRS is a risk based assessment tool which is used by environmental health officers to assess the risk (the likelihood and severity) of a hazard in residential housing to the health and safety of occupants or visitors.
 The HHSRS is tenure neutral; it can be used to assess hazards in private and social rented housing and also in owner occupied housing.

 The vast majority of HHSRS work is carried out in relation to private rented housing as this is the sector with the poorest housing standards.
 The HHSRS has attracted criticism on the basis that knowledge of its existence, and understanding of how it works, is limited amongst landlords and tenants.
 There have been calls for the introduction of a simpler and more straightforward set of quality standards, particularly with reference to the private rented sector.